Uniform Certified Public Accountant Examination: Testing windows

-As of July 1, 2020 Continuous Testing for the CPA Exam has been implemented, which means there are no longer any blackout periods where testing is not available.
+As of July 1, 2020, Continuous Testing for the CPA Exam has been implemented, which means there are no longer any blackout periods where testing is not available.
+As of January 1st, 2024, this remains true only for core sections of the CPA exam.
+Discipline sections are only available for roughly the first month of each quarter.

-According to NASBA, “Under the new Continuous Testing model, candidates will have the ability to take the Exam year-round, without restriction, other than waiting to receive scores from prior attempts of the same section or when there is a major change to the Exam.
-Continuous Testing will replace the existing CPA Exam Testing Window model, which only permits candidates to test during designated time frames each calendar quarter.”

 Failed sections

-Where a candidate fails a section, it may be re-taken without any penalty other than a re-examination fee and the risk of credits for other sections expiring under the "18-month rule".
+Where a candidate fails a section, it may be re-taken without any penalty other than a re-examination fee and the risk of credits for other sections expiring under the "30-month rule".
 Re-sitting for a failed section in the same testing window is not permitted.
 As of July 1, 2020, the AICPA has changed the rules and is now allowing for continuous testing, candidates can now re-test for the same section within the same quarter after receiving their failed score.

-The 18-month clock starts on on the date the first examination section passed was taken.
-If the remaining sections are not passed within the next 18 months, you lose the credit for the first section and the next section passed becomes the target date.
+The 30-month clock starts on the date the first examination section passed was taken.
+If the remaining sections are not passed within the next 30 months (in states that have implemented the new 30-month expiration), you lose the credit for the first section and the next section passed becomes the target date.

 Example: If the grade release date for your passing Audit section was February 5, 2010 and Business Environments Concepts' section date was April 8, 2010, this means in order to retain credit for Audit you must pass the remaining sections on or before August 5, 2011, otherwise exam credit for this section expires and the remaining sections, including Audit, must be passed on or before October 8, 2011.
 The date you sat for the last exam is used to define the date you passed the exam under the 18-month.